arunganesan/hand-gesture-recognition/README.md

 ##Color labeling problem:
   There always seems to some noise the mapped depth image.
 Need understand why.
 Is depth image already unstable or is the problem of mapping.
-###Need to seperate the two: mapping of depth->image, and color labeling.
+  To evaluate the mapped labeling, need to seperate the two issues: mapping of depth->image, and color labeling.